Stacey Mabrouk – Head of Finance and Operations

-Stacey Mabrouk joined Olliers in 2003 and qualified as a solicitor in 2008.
-She is a Duty Solicitor here at Olliers.
-Stacey was mentioned in the 2019 edition of the Legal 500 as being ‘always mindful of achieving the best outcome for the client’.
+Stacey was recommended in the 2019 edition of the Legal 500 as being ‘always mindful of achieving the best outcome for the client’.
 She is classed as a ‘recommended individual’ in the Legal 500 2020.

 Stacey currently heads up our general Crown Court department.
 She manages a varied case load with prosecutions brought by the Crown Prosecution Service, Her Majesty’s Revenue and Customs, the Serious Fraud Office and the Serious Organised Crime Agency.
 She is greatly experienced in dealing with cases at the police station in the primary investigation stage.